 Independent resource — not affiliated with Fantom Foundation or Sonic Labs.

 Important: Fantom (FTM) migrated to Sonic (S) in May 2025.
-Ensure your tax software tracks both chains.
+Both Koinly and CoinLedger now support Sonic — ensure you import both chains.

 Fantom Tax Software Compared